austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 ## Feature comparison

 Note that Matrix does not (and cannot, due to its decentralized nature) paywall features.
-Thus any exception in Discord features that require Nitro or Nitro Classic subscription is not considered.

 | Feature | Discord | Matrix |
 | ------- | ------- | ------ |